BryanDietrichBernhardt/pokedex-mobile/README.md

 # Pokedex Mobile

-A Pokedex app developed using Flutter.
+A Pokedex app developed using Flutter.<br>
+Note: In this project I used a custom architecture for organizing files, bringing together some well-known organizations for better adaptation to the project.

 <div>
   <img src="/assets/images/Screenshot_1678624129.png" height="550">